Finn-Ko/EMP/README.md

 │
 ├── ts    Contains all of the TypeScript.
 │   ├── app.ts                  Main file for the website providing its functionality.
-│   ├── highlighterExport.ts    Main highlighting functionality which can be importet for API │   ├── Hint.ts                 Class for hint structure
+│   ├── highlighterExport.ts    Main highlighting functionality which can be imported for API │   ├── Hint.ts                 Class for hint structure
 │   ├── LanguageInterface.ts    Interface that defines functionalities for programming languages
 |   |